Best Subscription Business Models In Australia: A Look Into Uber’s Strategy 🚕

 For the Customers, Uber’s value proposition is very appealing:

-- Uber’s tagline says – Your personal driver.
-It lets customers travel in style.
+- Uber’s tagline says, “Your personal driver”.
+It allows customers to travel in style.

-- It’s an additional source of income.
+- There is an additional source of income for drivers.

-For customer segments
+For customer segments:

 - You don’t have to own a car.